abenammour/Fiware-ArcGIS/README.md

   * **serviceName**: name we want to use to host the data
   * **route**: path where the app is going to be listening
   * **fields**: it's an array of arrays with two elements: the attribute name and the field type
+  * **whereClause**: the "where clause" to identify each point of interrest (PoI) on ArcGIS.
+If fulfilled, the connector will execute the query and maintain internally a list of all existing PoIs on ArcGIS.
+Each sensor information will update the corresponding existing PoI.
+Otherwise, the connector inserts new PoI on ArcGIS.

 The next image shows where you will find the **services_url** and **account_id** values in ArcGIS Online:
 <img src="/docs/fiware_agol_params.png" style="width:100%">